PetarPetrov01/Angular-Project/client/README.md

 ### Cart

 The cart is the place where the user can see his final presentation of the products he wants to buy with their price (per product, total price of the current product, overall total price).
 From the cart, he can manage all products (incrementing or decerementing the count of a product and removing the product from the cart).
 Upon removing the item from the cart, a modal is displayed and the user has to confirm he wants to remove the item from the cart.

+The cart utilizes the ngrx store to keep the state of the user's cart.
+Additionaly the ngrx-store-localstorage is used to keep the the state through the session.

 #### Cart view